psychemedia/storytelling-notes/stories-n-harp/twa-sisters-binnorie.md

 And everyone looked, in horror, from the shattered bones...

+...to the parents of the bride...

-...to the bridal party...
+...to the stunned, staring eyes of Sir William...

-...to the elder sister.
+...and to the elder sister.

 And that is the end of the story.